Beautiful Riverwood Mansion

 In 1798 Alexander Porter came to Nashville from Ireland & opened a linen business on the town square.
 Later, on a trip several miles outside Nashville,

 he became sick & was taken in to the nearest plantation.
 When it was time to travel back home he took Susan, the daughter of the family back as his bride.
-(Sounds like a fairy tale!)

 He purchased 2,500 acres outside Nashville on the Cumberland River.
 There he built his large mansion & named his estate ‘Tammany Wood’ after his home in Ireland.
 The Porter family owned ‘Tammany Wood’ until 1860.
 Then it was bought by William Cooper, of another prominent Middle Tennessee family.